Do what thou wilt shall be the whole of the Law.

 “Every man and every woman is a star.”

-Most people, in one way or another agree when science tells us we are physically made up of “star stuff.”
-Of course the origins of that star stuff will forever be in debate.
+Most people, in one way or another agree when science tells us we are physically made up of “star stuff”.
+Debate over the origins of that star stuff continue.
 In Thelema, not only are we made up of star stuff, but each and every one us has our own path or orbit just as a star does, in an amazingly huge universe with plenty of room to go about its business without colliding with another star, unless doing so be its True Will.

 I know, I can hear you, “True Will?
 That’s just great.
 You’ve said that several times, but what the hell is ‘True Will?’”